akveo/nebular/DEV_DOCS.md

 - core/ - Common mixins and functions
 - global/ - Root of the 3rd party components overrides and other global styles
+- prebuilt/ - Technical files of which css themes will be compiled
 - themes/ - built-in themes
+- common/ - Shared components styles
 - all.scss - exports all themes' variables, theming engine and global styles
 - components.scss - exports all themes' variables and theming engine but DOES NOT export global styles (should be used in a component)
 - globals.scss - exports all global styles (overrides, components' `*.theme.scss` themes, fonts, etc)